IulianEmilTampu/DL_CLASSIFICATION_THR/README.md

   - `visualize_dataset.py` and `visualize_activation_maps.py`: Tools for dataset inspection and model activation map visualization.
   - `print_model_performance.py`: Summarizes and outputs model performance metrics.

-Additionally, an example of a bach script that uses the above Python scripts that runs training configuration, model training and testing is also provided (`LightOCT.sh`)
+Additionally, an example of a bash script that uses the above Python scripts that runs training configuration, model training, and testing is also provided (`LightOCT.sh`)

 ## Citation
 If you use this work, please cite: